 I went to see my all-time-favorite musical last night and bawled like a baby.
 The new restaged version of Les Miserables is touring in celebration of the show's 25th anniversary.
 I have seen a production of this show on almost every continent, and have, on more than one occasion, been the last nostalgic fan blubbering in the stalls!
 Polite ushers from theaters far and wide have had to politely ask me to vacate the theatre as I stared longingly into the curtain praying for an encore.

 Last night's performance was not the best production I have seen.
 The show was too big for the theatre and I am not a fan of that modern clipped singing style that this production's musical director seemed to be championing.
-At one point, I thought Epinone was going to bust out into a Brittany Spears version of The Star Spangled Banner!
-But maybe I am just too much of a purist.
+At one point, I thought Epinone was going to bust out into a Brittany Spears version of The Star Spangled Banner.
+Maybe I am just too much of a purist.

 This gratitude for all things "cream on the top" lead me to reflect on other things that make we weak at the knees and weep with delight.
-I, of course, turned to my stomach for inspiration, and remembered the delectable raw coconut cream that has almost lulled me into a pleasure-induced coma on more than one delectable culinary occasion.
-I noticed that a coconut cream recipe was appallingly absent from the blog, and so I rectify that immediately, by offering up, not one, but two coconut cream recipes.
+I noticed that a coconut cream recipe was appallingly absent from the site, and so here it is.

 Serve this raw coconut cream with fruit skewers for a quick dessert or serve on top of your favorite pies and puddings.
-This recipe also makes a fantastic raw pie filling!
-Or you could just be a pig like me and eat it as a pudding with some shaved coconut!
+This recipe also makes a fantastic raw pie filling.
+Or add some extra vanilla and enjoy this as a pudding with some shaved coconut.